The 2017 Best Dog Harnesses Review

 Perfect Fit Modular Fleece Harness

-This harness is the most expensive one we reviewed, but is also one of the best made, best-fitting, and most comfortable harnesses we found.
+This harness is the most expensive one we reviewed, but it also may be the best harness for dogs we found - best made, best fitting, and most comfortable.

 The Perfect Fit is constructed from three pieces that are chosen individually, based on your dog’s unique measurements.
 The top, front, and girth pieces clip together to make a complete harness with two connection points, front and back, and five places where the straps can be adjusted.
-Even “tripod” dogs (those who are missing a front limb) can be successfully fitted with this harness.
+The Perfect Fit harness is perfect for tripod dogs (those who are missing a front limb) because of its modular design.

 The harness straps are available in three different widths, from 15 millimeters (a smidge more than half an inch) to 40 millimeters (a little more than 11/2 inches) wide.
 The bigger the dog you are fitting, the wider the straps you will select.
 All three pieces that you select for your dog’s harness must be the same width.
 The top piece is easy to differentiate from the chest piece, as the top is always the colored one.
 (The black top piece has reflective stitching, so it can’t be confused with a black front piece.)